Italy

 On 3 April, both Gruppi of 1o Stormo scrambled to intercept a formation of bombers escorted by fighters heading for Derna.

 Nine MC.202s of the 6o Gruppo (seven from the 79a Squadriglia, one of the 81a Squadriglia and one of the 88a Squadriglia) took off at 10:15 led by Capitano Domenico Camarda (CO of the 79a Squadriglia).
-Flying at the height of 4000 meters over Gazala, four Macchis reached the enemy formation and engaged the escort (whose planes were identified as P-46s – but obviously Kittyhawks.
-Three of them were claimed damaged, one was claimed shot down by Tenente Angelo Cattaneo (79a Squadriglia) who saw his opponent landing hurriedly in Gazala and another was claimed probably shot down.
-Maresciallo Bertinelli (79a Squadriglia) was shot down in flames the Bomba area and lost his life.
+Flying at the height of 4000 meters over Ain el Gazala, four Macchis reached the enemy formation and engaged the escort (whose planes were identified as P-46s – but obviously Kittyhawks).
+One of them was claimed shot down by Tenente Paolo Cattaneo (79a Squadriglia) who saw his opponent landing hurriedly in Gazala.
+Maresciallo Giovanni Collovini (81a Squadriglia) claimed a probable while Sergente Maggiore Amedeo Benati (79a Squadriglia) claimed a damaged.
+Maresciallo Italo Bertinelli (79a Squadriglia) in MM7860 was shot down in flames near the Gulf of Bomba and lost his life.
 The other pilots landed back between 10:50 and 11:15 after having used 1345 rounds of ammunition.

 Eight MC.202s of the 17o Gruppo (three from the 71a Squadriglia and five of the 80a Squadriglia) led by Capitano Nioi, took off at 10:30.
-Five of them succeeded in engaging twelve P-40s claiming four shot down confirmed and one probable.
-The confirmed victories went to Capitano Nioi, (who also claimed the probable), Maresciallo Castellani (80a Squadriglia), Sergente Maggiore Mario Host (80a Squadriglia) and Sergente Maggiore Alvise Andrich (80a Squadriglia).
-A sixth plane was damaged.
+The five MC.202s from the 80a Squadriglia managed to engage twelve P-40s, claiming four shot down confirmed, one probable and one damaged.
+The confirmed victories went to Capitano Nioi, (who also claimed the probable), Maresciallo Bruno Castellani, Sergente Maggiore Mario Host and Sergente Maggiore Alvise Andrich.
+A sixth plane was claimed damaged by Tenente Renato Talamini.
 The Italian pilots were back at 11:20 and they had expended 1690 rounds of ammunition.

 With this victory Capitano Nioi qualified as an ace, as the first pilot of the Stormo to reach this status during the conflict.

-4 SAAF Squadron recorded that the bombing attack, performed on a east-west course from the height of 14000 feet was quite accurate.
+4 SAAF Squadron recorded that the bombing attack, performed on an east-west course from the height of 14,000 feet was quite accurate.
 45 well dispersed enemy aircraft were counted on the airfield.
-In particular in the northeastern corner of Derna were more than 20 enemy aircraft dispersed and the bombs were seen to fall south of them.
+In particular in the north-eastern corner of Derna were more than 20 enemy aircraft dispersed and the bombs were seen to fall south of them.

 The fighters of 260 Squadron landed at 12:15 without reporting any damage at all even if the ORB of 4 SAAF Squadron noted that a Kittyhawk of 260 Squadron was heavily shot up but succeeded in landing back at base.

-In the Gazala area, 94 Squadron lost 19-year-old Pilot Officer Richard Warwick Martin Moon (RAF no. 106647), who failed to return and the fighter of Sergeant Musker, who was wounded, while Sergeant Ray Matthews (AK735) was obliged to force-land near Gazala due to engine problems in a situation that matched that described by Tenente Cattaneo, a fact that suggest the presence of the 6o Gruppo in the combat.
+In the Gazala area, 94 Squadron lost 19-year-old Pilot Officer Richard Warwick Martin Moon (RAF no. 106647) (Kitthawk Ia AK942), who failed to return and the fighter (AK769) of Sergeant Musker, who was wounded, while Sergeant Ray Matthews (AK735) was obliged to force-land near Gazala due to engine problems in a situation that matched that described by Tenente Cattaneo, a fact that suggest the presence of the 6o Gruppo in the combat.

 In the meantime, 450 Squadron discovered the bombers that were coming back to base and saw higher two Bf 109s that failed to intervene.
 South of Gazala the Squadron headed south towards a combat already ongoing (possibly the already described action involving 260 and 94 Squadrons) and two of its pilots engaged two MC.202s and one was claimed damaged by Sergeant Ian Nursey (AK606/OK-B).

 Between El Adem and Tobruk, 450 Squadron’s CO, Squadron Leader Gordon Steege (AK717/V), discovered three MC.202s flying lower and led his unit to attack.
-Two of the Italian fighters were claimed damaged (one claimed by Steege).
-All the fighters of 450 Squadron returned unscathed even if one of them had been forced to return early with engine problems.
+Two of the Italian fighters were claimed damaged; one by Steege and one by Sergeant Donald McBurnie (AK865/K. All the fighters of 450 Squadron returned unscathed even if one of them had been forced to return early with engine problems.

-Then it was the turn of 274 Squadron, which engaged Bf 109s and MC.202s, claiming two probable Bf 109s by Pilot Officer Hunter and Sergeant Garwood and a Macchi damaged, but suffering the loss of the plane of Sergeant Howell, who was wounded but was saved.
+Then it was the turn of the Hurricane IIbs from 274 Squadron, which engaged Bf 109s and MC.202s, claiming three probables by Pilot Officer R. H. Hunter (Bf 109), Sergeant H. Garwood (Bf 109) and Sergeant William Marsh (MC.202), but suffering the loss of the plane of Sergeant A. E. Howell, who was wounded but was saved.

 On 6 April, the 6o and 17o Gruppi scrambled to intercept a raid of bombers escorted by fighters over Derna.
 The 6o Gruppo scrambled with six fighters (three from the 79a Squadriglia, two from the 81a Squadriglia and one from the 88o Squadriglia), which took off at 08:10 and returned between 09:10 and 09:15 while eight fighters from the 17o Gruppo (one from the 71a Squadriglia and seven from the 80a Squadriglia) scrambled at 08:20 and landed back at 09:40.